tulane-cmps6730/sp2025-qa/README.md

 ## Evaluation Metrics

-We evaluated our models using two primary metrics:
+I evaluated our models using two primary metrics:

 - **Exact Match (EM)**: The percentage of predictions that exactly match any of the ground truth answers.
 This is a strict binary measure where a prediction is either correct or incorrect.